 Annual Audit and Financial Disclosure

-HCMA has an annual financial review or audit done by an independent CPA (Byeman & Cleary CPAs in Glendale, CA).
+HCMA has an annual financial review or audit done by an independent CPA.
 A copy of this complete and accurate annual financial statement is available upon request by contacting the HCMA Office.

 Use of Resources

 HCMA has an Accounting Policy and Procedure that sets forth guidelines for governing the accounting practices at the HCMA Office.
 A copy of this policy is available upon request by contacting the HCMA Office.
 HCMA assures that all donor funds go where they are intended and that purposes and end results are clearly communicated.
-Every donor receives a receipt for donations that clearly shows the date, amount, and designation of each contribution.
+Every donor receives a receipt and/or End of Year Statement for donations that clearly shows the date, amount, and designation of each contribution.